-A French woman’s wardrobe is built on a color palette which suits her individually, but usually contains neutral colors such as navy, black or charcoal grey as the base, cream, beige and or light grey as a secondary color way and a “pop” of color that suits the woman.
+A French woman’s wardrobe is built on a color palette that suits her individually but usually contains neutral colors such as navy, black or charcoal grey as the base, cream, beige, and or light grey as a secondary colorway, and a “pop” of color that suits the woman.
 While patterns are popular among French women, though they often choose solid colors to form the basis of their wardrobes.

-Emphasis is placed on tailored pieces such as blazers, jackets and coats which are worn over a pair of beautiful trousers or jeans, and a simple top, such as a t-shirt, a white shirt or oversized sweater.
+Emphasis is placed on tailored pieces such as blazers, jackets, and coats which are worn over a pair of beautiful trousers or jeans, and a simple top, such as a t-shirt, a white shirt, or an oversized sweater.

 Creating A French Capsule Wardrobe: